Fauna of Scotland: Fish and marine life

 Further action on a much wider scale may be required.
 According to a recent report "Scotland's marine life could be almost wiped out within 50 years unless tough action is taken to manage the way humans use the seas".
 Fears were expressed by a consortium of environmental organisations that commercial fish stocks, including Atlantic cod are suffering from over-fishing, that fish farming, especially for salmon is damaging the aquatic environment, a reduction in coastal marsh habitats is affecting marine bird life, litter in densely populated estuaries such as the Firth of Clyde is affecting all forms of marine life and that the growth in off-shore tourism was deleterious to populations of, for example, basking shark.
 A call was made for a 'Scottish Marine Bill' to co-ordinate and manage human activity at sea and to provide more protected areas such as marine national parks.
 The Marine (Scotland) Act 2010 was subsequently passed by the Scottish Parliament.

 Calyptraea chinensis (L.) is a gastropod that has invaded the shores of Scotland and by 1998 had reached nearly as far north as Oban.
 One living specimen was found at Clachan Sound, and earlier records showed findings of gastropod shells.

 Riverine extinctions

 Pollution and predation led to the extinction of both species of vendace from its very restricted range in south-western Scottish freshwaters in 1980.
 In the 1990s a successful attempt to reintroduce Coregonus vandesius to the Lochmaben area began.
 Coregonus albula remains absent.

-Salvelinus inframundus, a rare char species that could be vulnerable to extinct, has been found in Loch Mealt, Isle of Skye, Scottish Highlands.
+Salvelinus inframundus, a rare char species that is now extinct, had been found in Loch Mealt, Isle of Skye, Scottish Highlands.